AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/script-structure.md

     - Below, we provide specific instructions for how to write this line in [R scripts](#r-shebang) and [Python scripts](#python-shebang).
 - Your opening comments should be a brief, 1-3 sentences describing the purpose of the script.
     - These comments _are complementary to_ but do not replace [additional documentation in your module's `README.md`](documenting-analysis.md).
+- Don't forget to document any custom functions that you write!
+    - At a minimum, function documentation comments should describe the function's purpose, its arguments, and what it returns
 - If you need to import a separate script with reusable functions, you should import it in the section where you load other packages.
 - In most cases, your script should not hard code input and output file paths.
 Instead, we recommend using an argument parser to read these paths in from the command line.